-In February 2022, around 78% of home and hybrid workers reported improved work-life balance, with fewer distractions and improved overall wellbeing (Office for National Statistics).
+In February 2022, around 78% of home and hybrid workers reported improved work-life balance, with fewer distractions and improved overall well-being (Office for National Statistics).
 However, many have highlighted the risks to diversity, equity and inclusion if managers get the evolving hybrid workplace wrong.
 Many hybrid workers experience a lack of social connection and collaboration, with this variability being exacerbated for certain traditionally underrepresented groups.
-Read more here for everything you need to know about hybrid working.
+Read more for everything you need to know about hybrid working.

 With the right resources and tools, your hybrid working environment can enhance your organisation’s ability to focus on work, look after its people and achieve better results.
 We share some tips on how companies can make a hybrid working environment a more inclusive and accessible place to be.

 Technology and digital business operations have enabled people to work from anywhere, providing new opportunities and attracting a wider and therefore more diverse talent pool.
 With increasing investment in workplace technology, hybrid workers can juggle work with caring responsibilities or a mental health condition and build a better work-life balance.
 With more and more people working from home, companies have been spending more of their resources on building better collaborative work tools and applications.